-PS 195 Seminar in Psychology (1)
+PS 195 Freshman Seminar (1)

 This course orients beginning psychology majors to the major and to the profession of psychology.
-Students learn how to use the Publication Manual of the American Psychological Association, how to access the primary databases in psychology, the benefits of membership in APA and Psi Chi, and the necessary training to practice in various careers in psychology.
+Students learn how to use the Publication Manual of the American Psychological Association, how to access the primary databases in psychology, the benefits of membership in APA, and the necessary training to practice in various careers in psychology.
+For psychology majors or minors only.